scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 This analysis allowed us to predict elongation at yield for high density polyethylene polymer and compare it with experimental data [Convex]_.

 The ``scipy.optimize`` package is used for a least-squares fit of the bulk energies at different cell volumes (compressed and expanded) in order to obtain the bulk modulus and equation of state (EOS) of a material.
-In the Schrödinger suite this was implemented as a part of the EOS workflow, fitting is performed on the the results obtained from a series of QE calculations performed on the original and compressed/expanded (deformed) cells.
+In the Schrödinger suite this was implemented as a part of the EOS workflow, fitting is performed on the results obtained from a series of QE calculations performed on the original and compressed/expanded (deformed) cells.
 This is also an example of the loosely coupled (embarrassingly parallel) jobs.
 Calculations of the deformed cells only depend on the bulk calculation and do not depend on each other and thus all the deformation jobs can be submitted in parallel, this greatly facilitates high-throughput runs.

 Experimental structure refinement from powder diffraction is another example where more complex optimization is used.
 Powder diffraction is a widely used method in drug discovery to assess purity of the material and discover known or unknown crystal polymorphs that could form [Powder]_.
 In particular, fitting of the experimental powder diffraction intensity peaks to the indexed peaks (Pawley refinement) [Jansen]_.
-Here we employed the ``lmfit`` package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
+Here we employed the open source ``lmfit`` package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
 This allows to refine (optimize) unit cell parameters coming from the indexing data as a result goodness of fit (:math:`R`-factor) between experimental and simulated spectrum is reported.

 Machine learning techniques